earthstar-project/earthstar/README.md

 * uses a key-value data model instead of event-sourcing, to reduce the need for custom indexing
 * supports partial replication
 * will sync over HTTP, so it's easy to host in places like Glitch.com
+* has less strict data guarantees -- you can't tell if you have someone's entire dataset or not

 Like DAT, but:
 * multi-author, multi-device
-* simpler code and algorithms, easier to implement
+* simpler

 Like IPFS, but:
+* multi-author, multi-device
 * mutable
-* multi-author, multi-device

 Sometimes immutability is needed, like if you're running a package registry or want an audit log.
-For social-network style use cases, though, immutability is a privacy liability instead of a desirable guarantee.
+For social-network style use cases, though, immutability can be a privacy liability instead of a desirable guarantee.

 ## Use cases

-Earthstar can be used for small invite-only tools (think Slack) and large open-world tools (think Facebook).
-Apps can decide which authors to replicate, ensuring you download the people you care about and not the entire world.
+Earthstar can be used for invite-only tools where you have all the data (think Slack) and large open-world tools where you only replicate part of the entire dataset (think SSB).
+Apps tell Earthstar what keys and what authors to replicate.

 These styles of app could be built on top of Earthstar:
-* Wikis
-* End-to-end encrypted chat
+* wikis
 * chat: Slack, IRC
 * social: Facebook, Scuttlebutt, Discourse, LiveJournal, Forums
 * microblogging: Twitter, Mastodon